-In practice, the need for explanatory variables arises, when there are some external factors influencing the response variable, which cannot be ignored and impact the final forecasts.
-Examples of such variables in demand forecasting context include price changes, promotional activities, temperature etc. In some cases the changes in these factors would not have a substantial impact on the demand, but this does not apply universally to the problem.
+In real life, the need for explanatory variables arises when there are some external factors that have relation with the response variable and impact the final forecasts and their accuracy.
+Examples of such variables in the demand forecasting context include price changes, promotional activities, temperature, etc. In some cases, the changes in these factors would not substantially influence the demand, but this does not apply universally to the problem.
 If we omit this information from the model, this will be damaging for both point forecasts and prediction intervals (see discussion in Chapter 15 of Svetunkov, 2022).

-While inclusion of explanatory variables in context of ARIMA models is a relatively well-studied topic (for example, this was discussed by Box and Jenkins, 1976), in the case of ETS, there is only Chapter 9 in Hyndman et al. (2008) and a handful of papers on the topic.
-One of such papers is Koehler et al. (2012), which discusses the mechanism of outlier detection and approximation of outliers via an ETSX model (ETS with explanatory variables).
-The authors show that if an outlier appears at the end of series, then it will have a serious impact on the final forecast and needs to be modelled correctly.
-However, if it appears either in the middle or in the beginning of series, the impact on the final forecast is typically negligible.
-This is relevant to our discussion, because there is a direct link between dealing with outlier in Koehler et al. (2012) and including explanatory variables in ETSX in terms of point forecasts accuracy in cases when promotions happen.
+While the inclusion of explanatory variables in the context of ARIMA models is a relatively well-studied topic (for example, this was discussed by Box and Jenkins, 1976), in the case of ETS, there is only Chapter 9 in Hyndman et al. (2008) and a handful of papers.
+Koehler et al. (2012) discuss the mechanism of detection and approximation of outliers via an ETSX model (ETS with explanatory variables).
+The authors show that if an outlier appears at the end of the series, it will seriously impact the final forecast and needs to be modelled correctly.
+However, if it appears either in the middle or at the beginning of the series, the impact on the final forecast is typically negligible.
+Kourentzes and Petropoulos (2016) used ETSX successfully for promotional modelling, demonstrating that it outperforms the conventional ETS in terms of point forecasts accuracy in cases when promotions happen.
 So, the inclusion of explanatory variables in dynamic models is not just a nice feature, but in some situations is a necessity, which helps improve the forecasting accuracy.

-As a final note, we will carry out the discussion of the topic in this Chapter on the example of ADAM ETSX, keeping in mind that the same principles will hold for ADAM ARIMAX as well, because the two are formulated in the same way.
-The more general dynamic model (encompassing ETS and/or ARIMA) with explanatory variables is called “ADAMX” in this and further chapters.
+As a final note, we will carry out the discussion of the topic in this Chapter on the example of ADAM ETSX, keeping in mind that the same principles will hold for ADAM ARIMAX because the two are formulated in the same framework.
+We will call the more general dynamic model (encompassing ETS and/or ARIMA) with explanatory variables “ADAMX” in this and further chapters.